cisagov/ScubaGear/baselines/exo.md

 Microsoft offers DLP services, controlled within the Microsoft Purview compliance portal.
-Though use of Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in the `Data Loss Prevention` section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
+Though use of Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in the [Data Loss Prevention](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md#4-data-loss-prevention) section of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).
 The DLP solution selected by an agency should offer services comparable to those offered by Microsoft.

 ### Policies